 - I Cannot Self-Terminate: Malben, after being seriously wounded, asks Kay to inject him with the poison he keeps for mercy kills

-- I'm a Doctor, Not a Placeholder: Malben is rather fond of this one.
-"I'm a doctor, not a stepladder," indeed.
-And, more seriously, from Kay: "I'm a bouncer, not a surgeon."
+- Malben is rather fond of this phrase.
+"I'm a doctor, not a stepladder."

-- Last Name Basis: Malben insists on calling everyone except his own family by their surnames.
+- Last-Name Basis: Malben insists on calling everyone except his own family by their surnames.

 - Libation for the Dead: The survivors at the end of Black Roses pour out whiskey (and gin) for their fallen comrades.

 - Madness Mantra: "Ain't crazy.
 Insane, yes.
 Crazy, no." - Sabbat, while incarcerated in the asylum in the late 1800s.
 Reappears a few times when he relapses.

 - Psycho for Hire: Sabbat's only working for the Duke because it means he gets carte blanche to murder, maim and mutilate.